kluskaj/Organic/README.md

 1. Loading the Neural Network
 Set the paths and name of the neural network discriminator (`dis`) and generator (`gen`).
+There two pretrained networks in the github repository.
+One for disks as seen in the near-infrared (in the `theGANextended2` folder) and one for spirals (in the `GANspirals` folder)
 Load the Neural Network:
 ```
 thegan = org.GAN(dis=dis, gen=gen, Adam_lr=0.0001, Adam_beta_1=0.91, amsgrad=True)